Azure/Moneo/README.md

 * If the master node does not have a public IP address to access, e.g., the VMSS is created behind a load balancer, you will need to create a proxy to access.

   For example, you can create a socks5 proxy at `socks5://localhost:1080` through `ssh -D 1080 -p PORT USER@IP`, then install [Proxy SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif?hl=en) in Edge/Chrome browser and configure the proxy to protocol `socks5`, server `localhost`, port `1080` for all schemes, you will be able to navigate portal using master node's hostname at `http://master-hostname:3000`.

+* Default Grafana access:
+    *  username: azure
+    *  password: azure

+  This can be changed in the "src/master/grafana/grafana.env" file.

 Known Issues
 ------------